loveencounterflow/dbay/README-benchmarks.md

-What's more, benchmarks indicate that **what is slowing down work with an SQLite DB is not so much file system access *per se*, it's the implicit transactions that wrap each and every statement** in a pair of `begin transaction`, `commit` statements. **Curiously, slowdown-by-transaction is much more pronounced with RAM disks as opposed to SSD access**, as shown by the paltry `bsqlt_tmpfs 8.9%` result.
+What's more, benchmarks indicate that **what is slowing down work with an SQLite DB is not so much file system access *per se*, it's the implicit transactions that wrap each and every statement** in a pair of `begin transaction`, `commit` statements. **Curiously, slowdown-by-transaction is much more pronounced with RAM disks than SSDs**, as shown by the paltry `bsqlt_tmpfs 8.9%` result.
 I have no explanation for that performance cliff other than that maybe disk writes are better managed between hardware components and threads when using SSDs.